top of page

 with your skill - Resume writer

-The result is your niche service Fashion Resumes
+The result is your micro niche service Fashion Resumes

 Your Social Media = Weekly posts about resume and interview tips, slow fashion, sales, sewing, shop/label launches, interviews, street, couture, plus size.
 Make a map/video of the upcycled fashion shops/websites in your city ... the possibilities are endless ... have fun